 Managing Depression When On Methadone

+Many people feel more “themselves” when they have safe access to their antidepressants.
 Because methadone interacts poorly with many antidepressants, it’s important to work towards a treatment plan that is effective for treating both depression and opioid use disorder.
+Dual diagnosis programs encourage people with depression that are taking methadone to embrace behavioral therapy in recovery and stick to the appropriate tapering schedule.

 In some inpatient programs, a daily structure that includes therapy and regular exercise has been found to help depression.

-Getting Help For Opioid Abuse
+Treatment Services For Opioid Abuse

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.